Selfridges: Architecture

 Selfridge stores are known for architectural innovation and excellence, and are tourist destinations in their own right.
 The original London store was designed by Daniel Burnham, who also created the Marshall Field's main store in his home town of Chicago.
 Burnham was the leading American department store designer of the time and had works in Boston (Filenes's), New York (Gimbel's, Wanamaker's), and Philadelphia (Wanamaker's, his magnum opus).

 The London store was built in phases.
 The first phase consisted of only the nine-and-a-half bays closest to the Duke Street corner, and is an example of one of the earliest uses of steel cage frame construction for this type of building in London.
-This circumstance, according to the report of a contemporary London correspondent from the Chicago Tribune, was largely responsible for making possible the eventual widespread use of Chicago’s steel frame cage construction system in the United Kingdom.
+This circumstance, according to the report of a contemporary London correspondent from the Chicago Tribune, was largely responsible for making possible the eventual widespread use of Chicago’s steel frame cage construction system in the United Kingdom:

-A scheme to erect a massive tower above the store was never carried out.

 Also involved in the design of the store were American architect Francis Swales, who worked on decorative details, and British architects R. Frank Atkinson and Thomas Smith Tait.
 The distinctive polychrome sculpture above the Oxford Street entrance is the work of British sculptor Gilbert Bayes.

 The Daily Telegraph named Selfridges in London the world's best department store in 2010.

-The Trafford store is noted for its use of stone and marble and for the exterior which strikingly resembles the London store.
-Each of the five floors of the Exchange Square store in central Manchester was designed by a different architect and has its own look and feel.
-In December 2009, store officials announced that the store will undergo a £40 million renovation to give it a more "iconic" look that has been associated with Selfridges.
-It has been announced the store will feature art installations using LED lighting that will be projected to the outside of the building at night.

 The Birmingham store, designed by architects Future Systems, is covered in 15,000 spun aluminium discs on a background of Yves Klein Blue.
 Since it opened in 2003, the Birmingham store has been named every year by industry magazine Retail Week as one of the 100 stores to visit in the world.
-The building is also included as a desktop background in the Architecture theme in Windows 7.